OmixVisualization/qtjambi/www/Characteristics-of-QtJambi.md

 ```

 However, in Java you simply call the static methods `initialize(args)`
-in the beginning of the main method and `shutdown()` when leaving the
+at the beginning of the main method and `shutdown()` when leaving the
 main method.
 Also `exec()` is static.

 ``` Java